Dabrogost/Chroma-Ad-Blocker/README.md

 ---

+## Why Not the Chrome Web Store?

+Ad-blocking in the modern web is a high-stakes "cat-and-mouse" game where trust is the most valuable currency.
+Chroma is deliberately **not** hosted on the Chrome Web Store, and it never will be.
+This is a strategic decision rooted in transparency and technical freedom:

+### 1. Conflict of Interest
+Google is an advertising company first.
+As the gatekeeper of the Chrome Web Store, they have an inherent conflict of interest regarding tools that neutralize their primary revenue stream.
+By remaining independent, Chroma is not subject to arbitrary policy changes, forced feature deprecations, or the risk of sudden removal that "authorized" blockers frequently face.

+### 2. Full Auditability (Zero Obfuscation)
+Web Store extensions often arrive as "black boxes" with bundled or obfuscated code.
+Chroma is distributed as raw, human-readable source code.
+By loading it as an unpacked extension, you (and the community) can audit every single line of JavaScript.
+There are no hidden analytics, no telemetry backdoors, and no "Acceptable Ads" programs that allow paid bypasses.

+### 3. Unrestricted API Power
+Chroma utilizes advanced, performance-heavy APIs—such as the `userScripts` engine and high-volume `declarativeNetRequest` rule-sets—that are often restricted, capped, or heavily throttled for Web Store submissions.
+Bypassing the store allows us to use the browser's full hardware-acceleration capabilities without corporate handcuffs.

+### 4. Zero-Day Hotfixes
+When YouTube or other platforms update their ad-delivery algorithms, we can push a hotfix to GitHub in minutes.
+Web Store reviews can take days or even weeks.
+In the world of ad-blocking, a three-day delay is an eternity.
+Staying off the store ensures that you are always running the most potent version of the engine.

+> [!IMPORTANT]
+> Sideloading an extension requires a higher level of trust.
+We encourage you to review the [Permissions](#permissions) and [Security Hardening](#security-hardening) sections to understand exactly how Chroma protects your session.

+---

 ## Media Proxy Router (Split-Tunneling)

 Chroma includes a built-in split-tunnel proxy router that allows you to route traffic for specific domains through a proxy server while keeping the rest of your browser traffic on your direct, local connection.
 This operates entirely within the browser via dynamic Proxy Auto-Configuration (PAC) scripts, meaning it does not require a system-level VPN installation.